How to rank on Google Maps and stop wasting money on low quality leads with better local SEO

 • Helpful tips that build trust

-This overlaps nicely with your content plan, especially if you already invest in social media marketing for construction companies.
+In addition, this overlaps nicely with your content plan, especially if you already invest in social media marketing for construction companies.

 Keep posts short

-Try one post per week:
+For example, try one post per week:

 • Proof post: “Before/after from a kitchen remodel this week”